Tweeting pianist Say denies Turkish religious insult charge

 "I can't even begin to explain this era.
 Believe me this reminds me of Nazi Germany the most.

-"It is perhaps an honor to be tried because of retweeting a verse of Khayyam in an era like this...
+"It is perhaps an honour to be tried because of retweeting a verse of Khayyam in an era like this...
 I have committed no crime...
 We are modern individuals, not a flock.

 "If this is a dark era, then let us enlighten it."